fgl27/fgl27/README.md

-A resume of the projects I have put more worked on.
+## A resume of the projects I have put more worked on.
+I have use those to learn more about the development of ROM, Kernel and applications for Android and web applications.

 Applications
 ===========================================